Trinity Alps Chamber Music Festival

 (learn more about our educational and outreach concerts)

-In 2014, the festival performed at the Berkeley Arts Festival, presenting music of Bela Bartok, Mason Bates, and Alden Jenks' new work "Hammered - for laptop and piano", written for pianist Ian Scarfe.
+In 2014, the festival performed at the Berkeley Arts Festival, including the music of two living California composers, Mason Bates and Alden Jenks.
+The concert included the premiere of Jenks' new work "Hammered - for laptop and piano", written for pianist Ian Scarfe.

 Watch a video of Scarfe performing this work here.